-Easy Lemon Blueberry Bundt Cake
+Easy Blueberry Lemon Bundt Cake

 There’s just something so pretty about a perfectly glazed bundt cake, served with a dollop of whipped cream and fresh berries.
 It doesn’t hurt that they are incredibly easy to make, too!

 We are absolutely loving the flavor combination in this Lemon Blueberry Bundt Cake for spring and summertime.
 If you are lucky enough to live somewhere where blueberries grow wild, then this is a great way to use them up!
-Freeze them for later, so you that you have the taste of summer any time of year.
+Freeze them for later, so that you have the taste of summer any time of year.

 You can also use fresh blueberries or regular frozen blueberries that have been thawed and drained on a towel.
 No matter what, you can be sure it will be absolutely delicious.